 The DBSA has not done a great job so far in clearly setting out its progress towards meeting its commitments, as we commented in our analysis of its first Annual Report.
 One of its initial commitments was to publish “a study on good practices of how to increase leverage” - initially by the end of 2017.
 (The timeline was later revised to “by the end of Q2 2018”).

 We would like to be able to welcome the Agreement’s publication of a study which meets this commitment, and only two months behind schedule.
-However the published study describes itself as “Progress Report phase one”, and is intended only to give “an overview of the work carried out in 2017 by the working group that was set up [to meet this commitment]”.
+However the published study describes itself as “Progress Report phase one”, and is intended only to give “an overview of the work carried out in 2017 by the working group that was set up ”.
 If this is ‘phase one’, it is also unclear what the scope and timescales for phase two look like, whether there are subsequent phases planned, and whether “a study on good practices of how to increase leverage” is still in planning.

 So what does the paper have to say about how can banks increase leverage?